graft-community/docs/Graft_Supernode_Mainnet_Simple-step-by-step-setup-instructions-for-non-Linux-users_v1.7.md

 * Big shoutout to _jagerman_ for keeping a publicly available copy of the blockchain.
 Thanks man, you rock!

+* Alternatively, you can use this torrent -> [Torrent](easy-guide-mainnet/Graft.mainnet.data.mdb.torrent) - Thanks @MV1879!

 * Brilliant!
 Now lets go back and start `graftnoded` again, and be almost immediately up to block height.